- American National and State Politics Emphasis

 |PSC 530||Graduate Internship in Political Science 2||1-8|

-A maximum of eight hours of internship can be applied toward the degree as elective hours.
+A maximum of eight hours of internship may be applied toward the degree as elective hours but is not required.

 Every graduate degree candidate is required to complete a closure exercise demonstrating mastery of some area within the major field of study.
 Political Science students have three options for fulfilling this requirement: